 There are two types of heat stroke:

-Both heat illnesses are caused by the body overheating and prolonged exposure to environments with high temperature associated with dehydration.
-However, despite of the same root, heat stroke and heat exhaustion show different signs and symptoms.
+Heat exhaustion and heat stroke are caused by the body overheating and prolonged exposure to environments with high temperatures associated with dehydration.
+However, despite the same root, heat stroke and heat exhaustion show different signs and symptoms.

-- Drinking plenty of fluids and avoiding caffeine and alcohol.
+- Have the victim drink plenty of fluids and avoiding caffeine and alcohol.

 - Removing tight and unnecessary clothing.

-- Taking a shower, or bath to cool down the body temperature.
+- Taking a cool shower or bath to cool down the body temperature.